-responsibility to the children of church members had been clearly understood and delineated, the shift away from parental responsibility in children's education may have been avoided with very little resistance.79 Ultimately, however, this shift did occur and serves as evidence that Baptists must re-examine the relationship between children and the church.
+78 For instance, Keach does not adequately address or define the church's responsibility to the children of believers, whether in the context of the church body as a whole or in the context of pastoral responsibility, such as the pastor's pulpit obligations toward unbelieving children, his duty to examine the spiritual condition of their hearts, or his responsibility to provide them with counsel, direction, correction, or rebuke when necessary.
+It must be stated that Keach addresses children in a series of sermons; however, he does not delineate or define the pastor's pulpit responsibility to the children of church members had been clearly understood and delineated, the shift away from parental responsibility in children's education may have been avoided with very little resistance.
+Ultimately, however, this shift did occur and serves as evidence that Baptists must re-examine the relationship between children and the church.